A set of my twined strings installed in the bass register of a client's Hubert 1784 clavichord copy.

 Twined strings (sometimes referred to as "wreathed", "braided", or "twisted" strings) are an historically appropriate alternative to modern wound strings for the bass register of plucked and keyed wire-strung instruments.
 Twined strings are comprised of two or more strands twisted around each other, somewhat in the manner of a rope or a tight double-helix.
 In appearance, they may be described as mildly bumpy, with a notable direction of twist.
 Though sometimes referred to as "twisted strings," the making of these strings actually requires that any twist put into them in the making be taken out of the individual strands so as not to work harden the individual strands.

-Twined strings are known to have existed from at least the 16th century and likely persisted into the 18th century until they were eventually replaced by wound or overspun strings, which were easier to make and could be used at higher tensions through the implementation of iron or steel cores.
+Twined strings are known to have existed from at least the 16th century and continued to be used into the late 18th century.
+They were eventually replaced in most instances by wound or overspun strings, which were easier to make and could be used at higher tensions through the implementation of iron, steel, gut, or silk cores.

 Twined strings are best used for any of the following situations: